CLI

 Scanner provides a Python CLI for validating and running tests on YAML files to aid in writing detection rules.

-To install the Scanner CLI:
+To install the :

 You will need to provide the API URL of your Scanner instance and an API key.
 Go to Settings > API Keys to find your API URL and API key.